vistec-AI/Bilingual_StockTBSA/README.md

 - The `not stock` class corresponds to ticker-like entities (e.g., indices or organizations) erroneously matched during the ticker extraction process.
 It is included in the dataset statistics for transparency but omitted from model training and evaluation.

-Note: For detailed definitions and annotation criteria for each sentiment class, please refer to our paper.
+**Note**: For detailed definitions and annotation criteria for each sentiment class, please refer to our paper.

-We evaluate the dataset using both encoder-based model (e.g., XLM-RoBERTa-Longformer) and large language models (i.e., Qwen2.5-72B-Instruct, GPT4o, LLaMA-3.1-70B-Instruct).

 We evaluate the dataset using two categories of models: